The challenge

 catherine.miller@europeanaifund.org

-Catherine joined the European AI & Society Fund in 2022.
+Catherine leads the Fund’s team of five, making sure that everyone works in sync and looks after our strategic direction.
 Previously she worked in tech policy as Director of Policy and then CEO of Doteveryone, the responsible technology think tank, and as a consultant.
 Prior to that she had a career as an award-winning journalist for the BBC covering news and current affairs from around the world for TV, radio and online.

 Alexandra Toth